Pre-Radiation pelvic therapy may ease pain and sexual issues for women with pelvic cancers

 Summary

-This study looks at whether adding pelvic floor physical therapy before standard radiation treatment can help women with cervical, vaginal, vulvar, uterine, or anal cancer.
-About 20 women will receive education on using a vaginal dilator and complete questionnaires about pain and sexual function.
-The goal is to see if this pre-rehabilitation approach is feasible and may reduce side effects like pain and sexual problems.
+This study looks at whether adding pelvic floor physical therapy before standard radiation treatment can help reduce pain and sexual problems in women with cervical, vaginal, vulvar, uterine, or anal cancer.
+About 20 participants will receive education on using a vaginal dilator and complete questionnaires about pain and sexual function.
+The goal is to see if this pre-rehabilitation approach is practical and helpful.

 Get updates